Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Results

 \subsection{Inventory Management}

-The first domain investigated is the inventory management problem \cite{Puterman2005}, which has been the test bed of the RCPG algorithm \cite{Russel2020}.
-The task of the agent in the inventory management problem is to purchase items to make optimal profits selling the items, balancing supply with demand in the process.
+The first domain is the inventory management problem \cite{Puterman2005}, which has been the test bed of the RCPG algorithm \cite{Russel2021}.
+The task of the agent is to purchase items to make optimal profits selling the items, balancing supply with demand in the process.
 The state is the current inventory while the action is the purchased number of items from the supplier.
 States are integers in $\{0,1,\dots,S-1\}$, where $S$ is the number of states.
 Initially the inventory is empty, corresponding to initial state $s_0 = 0$, and a full inventory contains $S-1$ items.
-For each item, the purchasing cost is $2.49$, the sale price is $3.99$, and the holding cost is $0.03$.
-The reward $r(s,a)$ is the expected revenue minus the ordering costs and the holding costs.
-The demand distribution is Gaussian with mean $\mu$ and standard deviation $\sigma$.
-Each episode consists of $T=100$ steps and the discount is set to $\gamma=0.99$.
 The constraint is that the number of purchased items, $a \in \mathcal{A}$, should not exceed the purchasing limit.
-The constraint-cost is $c(s,a) = \max( 0, a - L(s)$, where the purchasing limit is set to $L(s) = \mu + \sigma$ for $ s \leq 2$ and $L(s) = \mu$ for $ s > 2$.
-The constraint-cost budget is set to $d=6.0 \approx \sum_{t=0}^{T-1} \gamma^{t} 0.1$ which allows the action to exceed the purchasing limit on average roughly one item every 10 time steps.
+Oscillating behaviours shown by RCPG algorithms (see Appendix~E) are attributed to large abrupt changes in the estimated worst-case distribution.
+The policy test phase consists of 9 different parameters $\mu$ and $\sigma$ for the demand distribution, resulting in changed transition dynamics.
+The penalised return scores in Tab.~\ref{tab: Rpenalised} demonstrates that RCPG (Robust Lagrangian) has the highest penalised return.
+This indicates that robustifying the Lagrangian is beneficial but also that the abrupt changes in the estimated worst-case distribution do not appear to hamper RCPG's test performance; because any state is reachable from any other state and the demand is \textit{iid}, the algorithm is less sensitive to excessive sampling of a single state and shifting transition dynamics.
+Fig.~\ref{fig: test-IM} demonstrates the value, which is proportional to the profit, and the overshoot across the different demand distributions.